Student Health Services

 - A blood test showing immunity to those diseases, with a titer clearly stated.

 - A written history (signed by a health care provider) with documentation of 2 MMRs.

 - A written history (signed by a health care provider) documenting having had the disease.

 In the event that you are not immune, or have not been immunized according the New York State requirements, you must be vaccinated so that you can attend classes and receive your grades.
 New York State also requires that you receive information concerning meningococcal meningitis disease and the available vaccine.
 The University is required to document that you have received this information and have either had the vaccine or declined the vaccine.

-- If you have a follow-up appointment with your provider, the labs will be reviewed at the scheduled appointment.
+- If you have a follow-up appointment with an NP, the labs will be reviewed at the scheduled appointment.

 - If there is a result that cannot wait until the next visit, we will notify you.

 - You may call (516) 463-6212 for results within 48-72 hours of your labs being obtained.